jangellx/AutoOfficeDaemon_macOS/README.md

 # AutoOfficeDaemon_macOS

 Latest version of my AutoOfficeDaemon.
 Written in Swift using SwiftUI for configuration, and using [Swifter](https://github.com/jmcarpenter2/swifter) for the HTTP server.
 It requires macOS 11.1 for certain SwiftUI features, and since it was just for me I didn't bother to add compatibility for older operating systems.
+[Details about the setup can be found on my site](http://www.tmproductions.com/projects-blog/2021/1/24/auto-office-through-homekit}.

 The daemon's job is twofold:
 - Listen for display wake and sleep events from macOS and report them to a report machine using the HTTP protocol defined by [homebridge-http-webhooks](https://www.npmjs.com/package/homebridge-http-webhooks).